ArtFacts.Net: History

-With the financial market crisis, the art market also got into trouble, and as a result many galleries closed or cut their costs.
-Galleries, which were previously ArtFacts' main customers, declined, and thereby endangered the company not only financially but also in terms of collecting exhibition data.
-With the introduction of new memberships, for example for artists, curators or collectors, the situation could be compensated for and the reach into the art world even increased.
-With the expansion of an international team of editors, the company was able to verify the information received.

-Technological change on the Internet and in end devices (smartphones, tablets, etc.) led to the adaptation of artifacts to today's standards.

 Artist ranking

 ArtFacts relates artists to one another using a complex algorithm that assumes that each exhibition carries a different weight in the art world.
 So e.g. For example, an exhibition at the Museum of Modern Art in New York is valued higher than one at a rural art club with few visitors.
 In addition to the exhibition activity, the algorithm also evaluates the reach, the quality of the institutions or collections and awards points.
 The accumulated points are displayed graphically so that the user can follow and compare the development of artists.

 The theoretical background of this approach are, for example, the cultural-sociological studies of Pierre Bourdieu or Georg Franck 's book Ökonomie der Aufmerksamkeit from 1998.
 The ranking is controversially discussed in the art world: for example, the business magazine Capital publishes the top 100 artists once a year, based on data from Artfacts.
 Critically, it is seen that the depiction usually gives more weight to contemporaries and younger artists than to classics like Renoir or Rembrandt.
 But artists, too, repeatedly come up against the reduction of their activity to a mathematical depiction.

-"Editorial Team"

-While many databases on the Internet are created by so-called Webcrawle (scraping), the ArtFacts database includes information on the art market that has been input and checked by people.
-A team of international editors has checked all reports since the company was founded.
-This reduces negative effects on the artist ranking or the rating of galleries, for example through social bots.
-At the beginning of April 2021, the database contained 888,381 exhibitions, 23,212 galleries and 717,845 artists from a total of 192 countries.
+Completeness of exhibition and art fair data may be better represented among contemporary artists and permanent displays of collections appear to influence the ranking less than solo exhibitions and some institutions influence ranking more than others.

+The algorithm is critiqued quite widely for its lack of transparency and perhaps inbuilt biases towards German artists and galleries/museums due to the sampling and membership prevalence.
+There is acceptance that the platform provides great value to both artists, galleries and the art market despite the possibilities that international ranking may have some discrepancies from other ranking mechanisms.
+This potential bias may well be reduced as the impact of recent developments expand the use of ArtFacts.Net and their partners worldwide.
+The potential bias towards more contemporary artists over historic artists due to the lack of online availability of exhibition data, particularly of older exhibitions.